LaurenceW01/plant-database-api/config/GPT files/chatgpt_location_aware_workflow_guide.md

 # Location-Aware Plant Care Workflow Guide

+## 🔄 CHATGPT WORKAROUND COMPATIBLE

 **📍 CRITICAL: Always use location-specific endpoints when plant care is requested**

+**🔄 WORKAROUND STATUS:** All workflows in this guide use GET-based endpoints and are fully compatible with the ChatGPT POST/PUT workaround.
+No changes needed to existing workflows.

 This guide provides detailed workflows for delivering precise, location-aware plant care advice using the Phase 1 Locations & Containers integration.